OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/RequiredPermissions.md

 |  Accessibility   | To move the cursor
 | Input Monitoring | To read the current cursor position and properly send relative movements (relative mode)

 To grant this, navigate to `Settings -> System Preferences -> Security and Privacy -> Privacy`, then check the permissions required.

-If they are already checked and problems persist, try unchecking then rechecking them.
+If they are already checked and problems persist, try unchecking and then rechecking them again.